iam4722202468/ThinkpadBattery/README.md

-All credits for this project are for  iam4722202468, I just added R50 support.

 # ThinkpadBattery
-Open source Thinkpad T420; R50 battery design
+Open source Thinkpad battery design

 ## What is this?

-This is a fully open source T420 and R50 laptop battery design.
+This is a fully open source laptop battery design.
 The design uses an attiny85, which can reply to the T420 motherboard's SMBUS requests.

 ## Setup